zhengchang907/arm-oraclelinux-wls/subtemplate-src/cluster-deletenode.md

 ### `deletingManagedServerNames`

-This value must be array, for example: ["msp1", "msp2"].
+This value must be an array of strings, for example: `["msp1", "msp2"]`.

 You can get the server names from WebLogic Server Administration Console, following the steps: